Skip to content

 The assumption that larger context windows solve memory problems has been empirically debunked.
 Context engineering means finding the smallest possible set of high-signal tokens.

-The guiding principle: Informativity over exhaustiveness.
+The guiding principle is informativity over exhaustiveness.
 Include what matters for the decision at hand, exclude what does not.

 Context Degradation Patterns

-The most well-documented degradation pattern is "lost-in-middle," where models demonstrate U-shaped attention curves [1].
-Information at the beginning and end of context receives reliable attention, while information in the middle suffers from 10-40% lower recall accuracy.
+The most well-documented degradation pattern is "lost-in-middle," where models show U-shaped attention curves [1].
+Information at the beginning and end of context gets reliable attention; information in the middle suffers from 10-40% lower recall accuracy.

-Why it happens: Models allocate massive attention to the first token (often the BOS token) to stabilize internal states, creating an "attention sink" that consumes attention budget [2].
-As context grows, middle tokens fail to garner sufficient attention weight.
+The mechanism is concrete.
+Models allocate massive attention to the first token (often the BOS token) to stabilize internal states, creating an "attention sink" that consumes attention budget [2].
+As context grows, middle tokens fail to win enough attention weight.

 # Organize context with critical info at edges